 A successful qui tam whistleblower is entitled to a minimum of 15% of the total recovery and can obtain as much as 30% of the recovery in some circumstances.
 In many cases, qui tam relators have received awards of millions of dollars as a result of their right to share in the recovery.
 In addition to the potential monetary reward, many qui tam whistleblowers are motivated by patriotism and a strong desire for fairness and justice.
 These whistleblowers are true heroes who take on risks and burdens for the good of their country and fellow taxpayers.

-Generally, anyone who has information that a company or individual has violated the False Claims Act may blow the whistle by bringing a qui tam lawsuit.
+Generally, anyone who has non-public information that a company or individual has violated the False Claims Act may blow the whistle by bringing a qui tam lawsuit.
 Claims have been brought by employees, former employees, customers, competitors, and others who have obtained independent information about fraud against the government.

-If you learn of customs fraud from the news, media, or other public sources of information, you generally cannot bring a qui tam lawsuit based on that information.
+If you learn of customs fraud from the news media, or other public sources of information, you generally cannot bring a qui tam lawsuit based on that information.
 This is because of the “public disclosure bar” that is part of the False Claims Act.
 However, under the case law interpreting the public disclosure bar, a whistleblower who uses publicly-available data or information as part of a broader effect to uncover a fraud may still be able to bring a successful case, as long as the fraud itself has not previously been made public.

 When a qui tam lawsuit is filed by a customs fraud whistleblower, it is initially kept “under seal.”
 This means that only the government is informed of the lawsuit.
 During the time that the lawsuit is “under seal,” the government has an opportunity to investigate the qui tam whistleblower’s allegations.
 The government, if it chooses, can then “intervene” in the lawsuit.
 This means that the government’s own attorneys from the Department of Justice will become involved in litigating the claims.
 Generally, intervention is a positive development for the whistleblower, because intervention brings all of the resources and prestige of the government to the case.
 If the government decides not to intervene, however, the qui tam relator may still choose to continue the case without the government’s assistance.